gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy's mind whirled.
 Another clone?
-It made sense—Honesty had just turned sixteen, so de and a younger clone would be spaced far enough apart to be on the right side of legal.
+It made sense—Honesty had just turned sixteen, so they would be spaced far enough apart to be on the right side of legal.

-Before she could blurt out any of the dozen questions swirling around in her head, Honesty squeezed her fingers painfully hard and shot her a sidelong glance.
+Before she could blurt out any of the questions swirling around in her head, Honesty squeezed her fingers painfully hard and shot her a sidelong glance.
 Iffy's mouth snapped shut.
 Thumb, middle finger, first finger, middle finger…